3022

-3022 is a 2019 American science fiction film starring Omar Epps, Kate Walsh, Miranda Cosgrove, and Angus Macfadyen.
+3022 is a 2019 American science fiction film directed by John Suits and starring Omar Epps, Kate Walsh, Miranda Cosgrove, and Angus Macfadyen.
 The film is set on a space station in the future.
 The crew suffers traumatic stress and considers abandoning their mission after they observe what they believe to be the destruction of Earth.
 The film is shown as a series of flashbacks and flash-forwards.

 Plot

 In 2190, the space station Pangea refuels ships bound for Earth's first space colony, Europa One.
 Rotating crews maintain Pangea in 10-year shifts.
 Four American astronauts arrive to begin their term: Captain John Laine, engineer Jackie Miller, doctor Richard Valin, and Lisa Brown.

 In their first year, the crew interacts amicably, and Laine and Miller begin a romantic relationship.
 With each passing year, the crew drifts apart.
 By the fifth year, isolation takes a toll.
 Laine experiences night terrors, and Valin has stopped showering.
 Valin is forced to deem the crew mentally unfit to continue the mission.
 As the crew comes to terms with failing their mission, shockwaves from a massive explosion damage Pangea.
 Laine regains consciousness and finds Miller, who informs him Brown was seriously injured.
 Valin is unresponsive and in shock.
 The crew repeatedly tries to contact Earth but, after 62 hours, receives no response.
 Pangea eventually locates an asteroid field where Earth once was, implying that the planet was destroyed.

 Brown succumbs to her injuries.
 Valin is convinced the Earth was destroyed.
 Miller suggests using the escape pod to search for survivors, namely her daughter, but Valin notes there are not enough supplies to return to Pangea if Earth is truly gone.
 Laine suggests traveling to Europa instead, which Valin despondently rejects.
 Miller, who refuses to believe her daughter is gone, attempts to board the escape pod herself.
 The pod malfunctions; Laine saves Miller, but they lose the pod.

 Three months pass.
-Pangea's life support systems reach 55%, Valin is talking to himself regularly, and Miller self-medicates with sedatives.
+Pangea's life support systems decays to 55%, Valin is talking to himself regularly, and Miller self-medicates with sedatives.
 Laine asks Miller to help him devise a survival plan.
 The two decide to separate Pangea's two stations with a controlled explosion, allowing their oxygen supplies to replenish adequately.
 Valin sinks into defeatist nihilism and sees no point to their plan.